Fail2ban scans log files (e.g.

 IPs are banned when they are found several times in log, during a specific find time.
 They are stored in a database to be banned again each time the server is restarted.
 List of current bans is available inside the Unban page.
-To unban an IP you can use the Unban IP tab in the status category of the server-manager.
+To unban an IP just click on the corresponding Unban button.

 fail2ban-client gives the state of fail2ban and all available jails: